Locations:

 Advertisement

 Another point worth noting is that this study needs to be representative of America in order to be successful.
-The more inclusive we can be across both women and men and across races and ethnicities, the more informative the findings will be to help develop new treatments down the line.
+The more comprehensive we can be across both women and men and across races and ethnicities, the more informative the findings will be to help develop new treatments down the line.
 We intend to take advantage of the global organization that Cleveland Clinic is, starting with Ohio and then quickly expanding to Florida and then internationally.
 Also, it’s important to know that study participants do not need to be patients of Cleveland Clinic.

 Q: Which disciplines are involved in conducting the study?